 Today the CRTC rule about phone companies not being allowed to impose penalties for breaking contracts after 24 months becomes a reality!
+No more 3 year cell phone contracts!
 Today (June 3rd, 2015), the CRTC’s new rules come in to play:

 The CRTC’s Wireless Code (the Code) comes into effect on December 2, 2013.

-The final portion is what comes into play today, and that is limiting penalties to any contract for only the first 24 months of the contract (after 24 months, no penalties can be imposed), and I quote:
+The final portion is what comes into play today, and that is limiting penalties to any contract for only the first 24 months of the contract (after 24 months, no penalties can be imposed, no more 3 year cell phone contracts), and I quote:

 For indeterminate contracts, The Code limits the early cancellation fee as follows: